sidwellr/VideoResources/What_is_a_Fractal/README.md

 # Resources for the "What is a Fractal?" video

 Here are some resources for the video exploring what fractals are.
-You can watch the video at TBD
+You can watch the video at https://youtu.be/fHU6JypRxSI.

 ## Links
 ### Fractal Programs